6 Ways to Help Care for a Loved One with Dementia

 As a care partner, it is imperative to take time for yourself.
 However, you may be thinking to yourself, "Who is going to take care of my loved one if I need a break?”
 Consider asking a family member or trusted friend to assist you.
 If you do not have a support system, organizations like the Alzheimer's Association would be happy to come in and spend time with your family member.
 The Alzheimer's Association also has a grant you can apply for to receive respite—which is a time that someone else or another organization is caring for your loved one while you are taking a break.

 As dementia progresses, your loved will undergo many changes.
 However, the one thing they will always remember is the love they experienced from another human being.

 If you are wondering when the right time is to transition your loved one to assisted living and memory care, we invite you to take our quiz, “Knowing the Right Time.”

 About the Author

-Ryan Muzzey is the life enrichment specialist and manager at Provision Living West County with over 15 years of experience serving the geriatric population.
+Ryan Muzzey is the life enrichment specialist and manager with over 15 years of experience serving the geriatric population.
 He is certified in Basic and Advanced Alzheimer’s Care through the Alzheimer’s Association, and is also trained as a Certified Dementia Trainer, Person Directed Care Specialist/Trainer, Eden Alternative Associate, and Virtual Dementia Tour Facilitator.
 Ryan holds a bachelor’s degree in vocal and choral studies from Lindenwood University and truly believes in the healing power of music.